Turtles and Orang-utans

 Duration – 2 days/1 night – begins at Sandakan airport on arrival of first flight from KK

-Some of the rooms have recently been renovated (2012/2013 – so far one chalet only).
-There are four chalets in total – each with 6 rooms, accommodating up to 48 people.
-The rooms have twin beds.
+The rooms have recently been renovated.
+There are four chalets in total on the island – each with 6 rooms, accommodating up to 48 people.
+The rooms all have twin beds.
 All rooms have air conditioning, a fan, and attached bathroom with hot water heater (not that you really need much in the way of hot water).

 Sunset from Turtle Island

 Free at leisure to explore island, swim and snorkel for the rest of the day.

 Snorkelling gear is available for rent on the island

 After dinner, wait for the signal from the Park Ranger before proceeding in small groups to watch the Green Turtles lay eggs on the beach, the transplanting of eggs to the hatchery, and the release of baby turtles to the sea.
 The island has been part of a park conservation area since 1977, and turtles nest here every night throughout the year.
 The whole process could take up to around midnight.
 One of our clients visited the island in March 2013 and reported that there were 15 nestings, with 1146 eggs transplanted, and 172 hatchlings released.
 The turtle which our client watched, laid 94 eggs.

 Overnight in Twin Share room. [includes Lunch and dinner] Flash photography of turtles is strictly prohibited between 18.00 hrs and 06.00 hrs, however, you are permitted to take photos – you will need to set your camera to a high ISO equivalent and use slow shutter speeds.